adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 Yes, æternity is a next-level, brand new blockchain, with many features that solve current issues in blockchain technology in an elegant way.
-Read [the white paper](Whitepaper_English) to understand æternity’s design. æternity’s first testnet is already online, ready for testing and mining.
+Read [the white paper](Whitepaper_English) to understand æternity’s design. æternity enables a high transaction throughput. æternity’s testnet is already online, ready for testing and mining.

 ## What are some interesting applications?

-æternity enables a high transaction throughput.
-Broadly speaking, and contrary to traditional blockchain limitations, any type of application that requires high transactional speed will run smoothly on æternity.
-For example:

 * Nano and micropayments.
-* Smart contracts using oracles to initiate millions of parallel transactions.
-* Side-chained blockchain networks that can communicate efficiently and securely.
+* Lightning network that allows payments that flow across multiple blockchains between the sender and recipient.
 * Multiplayer video games where the rules are enforced by the blockchain, including Poker, Chess, Go, and first person shooter games.
 * Investment opportunities for ventures that specialize in predicting the price of food.
+* Insurance for farmers producing food, to protect them against volatility in the price of food.
 * Contracts for powering crowd sales to finance public goods and create a sustainable economy.
 * Lie detectors to know when leaders or experts are hiding the truth.